 We committed to continuing our classes and 1:1s to the best of our ability online via Zoom.
 There was a very steep learning curve, not just for ourselves and the team – but also for our customers – and many early weeks spent in ‘tech support’ phone calls, dealing with behind the scenes tech work to get things smoothly integrated with our booking tool, and to train the team weekly with how to deliver the sessions to be the best quality for sound, light, and having our Pod stamp on things; all of course whilst everyone was dealing with home schooling, family life stresses and panic!

 In time, we all got to grips with things together.
-Our virtual classes were operational within 7 days of lockdown, and continue to this day – with loads of members, and people who were new to the Pod enjoying the change of Pilates from home with our incredible team.
+Our virtual classes were operational within 7 days of lockdown, and continue to this day post lockdown – with loads of members, and people who were new to the Pod enjoying the change of Pilates from home with our incredible team.

 We had no choice but to change, learn, evolve, modernise and digitise to survive.
 We have, and we will continue to do so.

 Fast forward to the Guardian and Visa piece

 For a small, family business like ours to feature on a national website, having been picked out by a massive brand like VISA and Guardian is enormous.
 It’s also incredibly validating.
 Michelle and I don’t see ourselves as business people most of the time.
 We make things up as we go along, we’re reactive, creative and full of passion and dedication but ‘business’ is not our business.
 Our business is people.
 Love.
 Laughter.
 Fun.
 Movement.
 Body Positive.
 Inclusive Fitness.
 Mental Health and Happiness.